texas-egads/EGaDS-OpenGL-StarterKit/README.md

 }
 ```

-Now in order to actually use the window we just created, we can use `glfwMakeContextCurrent` and pass in our **GLFWwindow** pointer.
+Now, in order to actually use the window we just created, we can use `glfwMakeContextCurrent()` and pass in our **GLFWwindow** pointer.
 This introduces the window object to the current context in **OpenGL**
 ```cpp
 glfwMakeContextCurrent(window);
 ```

-Then at the end of our application we destroy our window and terminate **GLFW**.
+Then at the end of our application, we can destroy our window and terminate **GLFW**.
 This just cleans things up!
 ```cpp
 glfwDestroyWindow(window);
 glfwTerminate();